The Many Use Cases of NFT— Current and Future

 NFT For Document Verification

 I love joining hackathons because I love to win.
 This emotion grew in me from being an athlete when I was young.
-So I created a file notarization project called ChainFiles which helps to “chain” a copy of your document on-chain — as NFT.
+So I created a Web3 project called Mintnite which is essentially a token minting dapp that empowers anyone to mint NFT tokens without having to code.
+With this Web3 app, you could “chain” a copy of your document on-chain as NFT.

 I tried to keep the UI/UX simple.
 You only need to connect your MetaMask wallet, give a name (and symbol) for your smart contract (you don’t need to do coding), deploy your contract on Ethereum and start uploading your digital files to be stored as NFTs.
 But you do need to pay for your own gas.